owntracks/booklet/docs/guide/broker.md

 ## Private broker

-Ideally, you set up a private broker under your control.
+You set up a private broker under your control.
 This sounds more difficult than it actually is, and there are some very nice brokers you can use free of charge on your own infrastructure.
 As an example, we've written up how to install Mosquitto on a Raspberry Pi.